StaRainJ/RFM-SCAN/README.md

-# RPM-SCAN
- MATLAB CODE for RPM-SCAN: Robust Feature Matcing using Spatial Clustering Algorithm with Heavy Outliers
+#  RPM-SCAN: Robust Feature Matching using Spatial Clustering Algorithm with Heavy Outliers (TIP2020)

+## Please cite this paper if you use the code in this repository as part of a published research project.

+ Xingyu Jiang, Jiayi Ma, Junjun Jiang, and Xiaojie Guo.
+"Robust Feature Matching Using Spatial Clustering with Heavy Outliers", IEEE Transactions on Image Processing, 2020.